Grant International Presentations

-Internationally acknowledged contemporary art platforms outside the Netherlands can submit proposals for the presentation of work by artists from the Netherlands and/or support in the production of new work commissioned by the art platform.
+Internationally acknowledged contemporary art platforms outside the Netherlands can submit proposals for the presentation of work by living artists from the Netherlands.
+If applicable, in combination with support in the production of new work commissioned by the art platform.
 Proposals can also be submitted by the artists themselves, for a presentation at one of these platforms outside the Netherlands.
 The support is intended for costs associated with the presentation and/or production of work by artists from the Netherlands.
 If the presentation with artists from the Netherlands is moreover curated by a (guest) curator from the Netherlands, international platforms can additionally apply for the curator’s presence at the opening.

 The aim is to promote the international recognition and appreciation of relevant contemporary art from the Netherlands.
 The support is also intended to reinforce the international position of artists from the Netherlands.
 Projects involving the production of newly commissioned work have preference.